yongpeishi/ticket-viewer/README.md

 The script will download the librabry dependency and start the server at [localhost:3449](http://localhost:3449/).
 This app will work under the assumption that the backend api has been started at `localhost:3000`.

+### Usage

+Enter a Zendesk ticket number (eg. `1`) into the input box on the browser.
+The ticket information (subject, description, and last updated date) will be displayed.

+If you enter an invalid ticket number, you'll see an error message.